oezyurty/CLUDA/README.md

 In [model](model), you can find all the scripts to train and evaluate our model.
 Further, you can find the script for getting the embeddings for your downstream tasks.

+For instance, you can train our model with the default arguments as (assuming that you prepared the datasets as in earlier step.)

+`python train_model.py --task decompensation --path_src ../Data/miiv_fullstays --path_trg ../Data/aumc_fullstays --experiments_main_folder UDA_decompensation --experiment_folder default`

 All the helper functions/classes are in [utils](utils).
 If you want to do some changes in dataset format, you can find it useful to check our [ICUDataset](utils/dataset.py) class.